The Effects of Attic Condensation in Your Home

 So your attic gets a little bit of moisture in it, no big deal right?
 Well, moisture and wood aren’t the best of friends and over the years when your trusses, sheathing, and other sections of the roof keep getting exposed to water, they are eventually going to lose stability.

-There are also concerns of the mold caused by water in the home.
-Mold tends to spread and can start effecting air quality in the home.
-Damaged insulation from moisture problems can result in higher energy costs.
+There are also concerns about the mold caused by water in the home.
+Mold tends to spread and can start affecting air quality in the home.
+Damaged building insulation from moisture problems can result in higher energy costs.
 Identifying any attic condensation concerns are important to help prevent additional damage.

 How to identify attic condensation and how to identify problems

 If you suspect there is any condensation in your attic or would just like an attic inspection, contact your local insulation company.
 A field rep can easily go into the attic space and inspect for any condensation or what appears to leak.
 If the outside temperatures are still bitterly cold, you’ll be able to notice that a layer of frost may still be visible from inside the attic, underneath the roof sheathing.